Myall Creek massacre: Second trial

 R. v.
-Kilmeister (No. 2) – Attorney-General Plunkett however requested the judge to remand the prisoners in custody awaiting further charges from the same incident.
-Although all eleven were remanded in custody only seven were to face a second trial.
-The second trial was held on 27 November but only 28 of the 48 called up for jury service turned up; it later came to light that the Black Association had intimidated many into staying away.
-The trial restarted on 29 November under Justice Burton.
-Anderson, who had been the key witness at the first trial, gave an even more lucid account of the massacre at the second trial.
-He told the court that:
+Kilmeister (No. 2) – Attorney-General Plunkett requested the judge to remand the prisoners in custody awaiting further charges from the same incident.
+Although all eleven were remanded in custody, only seven faced a second trial.
+The second trial was held on 27 November.
+Only 28 of the 48 men called up for jury service turned up.
+Later it was learned that the Black Association had intimidated many into staying away.

+The trial started on 29 November under Justice Burton.
+Anderson, who had been the key witness at the first trial, testified again.
+He told the court:

 While Master was away, some men came on a Saturday, about 10; I cannot say how many days after master left; they came on horseback, armed with muskets and swords and pistols; all were armed ... the blacks, when they saw the men coming, ran into our hut, and the men then, all of them, got off their horses; I asked what they were going to do with the blacks, and Russel said, "We are going to take them over the back of the range, to frighten them".

-Anderson then gave evidence that the Aboriginal people in the hut had cried out to him for assistance.
-He said two women were left behind at the huts, one "because she was good-looking, they said so," and that there was a young child who had been left behind, who attempted to follow her mother (who was tied up with the others), before Anderson carried her back to the hut.
-There were also two other young boys who had escaped by hiding in the creek.

-Anderson also gave evidence about the perpetrators' return and the burning of the bodies.
+Anderson testified that the Aboriginal people in the hut had cried out to him for assistance.
+He said two women were left behind at the huts, one "because she was good-looking, they said so."
+He said that a young girl who had been left behind attempted to follow her mother (who was tied up with the others).
+Anderson took her back to he hut.
+He said two young Aboriginal boys escaped by hiding in the creek.
+Anderson also testified about the perpetrators' return and the burning of the bodies.

 I [Anderson] saw smoke in the same direction they went; this was soon after they went with the firesticks ...
 Fleming told Kilmeister to go up by-and-by and put the logs of wood together, and be sure that all [of the remains] was consumed ... the girls they left, and the two boys, and the child I sent away with 10 black fellows that went away in the morning ...
 I did not like to keep them, as the men might come back and kill them.